Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Risk factors are habits and conditions that make heart disease more likely.
 The more you have, the higher your chances of heart attack, also known as acute myocardial infarction, or AMI, and other problems.
-Most risk factors can be managed to help make your heart healthier.
+You can manage most risk factors to help make your heart healthier.
 Below are factors that increase your risk for having heart disease.

 Diabetes causes high blood sugar, which can damage blood vessels if not kept under control.
 Having diabetes also makes you more likely to have a silent heart attack—one without any symptoms.
+This occurs because long periods of high sugar levels in your blood eventually degrade nerve conduction which reduces your sensation.
+This translates to decreased chest pain than would be felt in a person without diabetes during a heart attack.
 You’re at risk if your blood sugar level is above 100 mg/dL.

 Excess weight makes your heart work harder.
 This raises your risk of a heart attack.
-Being overweight also puts you at risk of developing diabetes.
+Being overweight also puts you at risk of developing diabetes and high blood pressure.
 Excess weight around the waist or stomach increases your risk the most.
 Being obese puts you at risk for developing heart disease.

 A few risk factors can’t be changed.
 But they still raise your heart disease risk.